isomerpages/ura-mbsc2021/_programmes/STAR ISLAND Singapore.md

-\### Ticketing Information
+### Ticketing Information

-Tickets \*are now on sale\*, ranging from S$88 to S$318 (VIP experience).
-Each ticket permits gives exclusive entry to the seated gallery at \*The Float\* and access to the food village. and the marketplace.
+Tickets **are now on sale**, ranging from S$88 to S$318 (VIP experience).
+Each ticket permits gives exclusive entry to the seated gallery at **The Float** and access to the food village. and the marketplace.

-\*Tickets are\* now available at https://www.starisland.sg.
-More show details to follow.
+**Tickets are** now available at https://www.starisland.sg.

- Waitlist for tickets is now available at [https://www.starisland.sg](https://www.starisland.sg/).
 More show details to follow.